Paying for Treatment

 Impairment Focus and Insurance Limitations

 Insurance companies focus on the impairment that an individual is suffering from.
 The impairment has to be significant enough that the individuals work, personal life and hobbies have been negatively impacted causing significant distress.
 This focus on the severity of impairment can sometimes lead to limitations on the duration or frequency of sessions, as insurers often impose restrictions to control costs.
 On top of this, insurance companies will only cover treatment that is directly related to interventions addressing an ongoing impairment.
-For example, if a client's depression or anxiety reduce to a manageable state treatment should be terminated.
-Self discovery or deepening your interpersonal relationsips outside of the context of a diagnostic disorder, is not covered by insurance.
-These constraints can disrupt the natural flow of therapy and hinder progress for some who desire longer-term therapy working deeper change and self discovery when the symptoms related to the DSM diagnosis might have gone into remission.
+For example, if depression or anxiety reduce to a manageable state, and you are scoring low on the required assessments, treatment should be terminated.
+Self discovery or deepening your interpersonal relationsips outside of the context of a diagnostic disorder is not covered by insurance.
+These constraints can disrupt the natural flow of therapy and hinder progress for some who desire longer-term therapy working towards deeper change and self discovery when the symptoms related to the DSM diagnosis might have gone into remission.

 Diagnostic Pressure and Therapeutic Process

 Insurance companies require therapists to diagnose clients with a mental health disorder in order to justify reimbursement.
 While diagnostic assessments are a standard part of therapy, insurance companies only accept diagnosis from the DSM (Diagnostic and Statistical Manual of Mental Health).
 DSM diagnosis can be limited in scope and driven by external pressures such as pharmaceutical companies.
-For therapists, there may be pressure to assign a diagnosis for insurance purposes can potentially influence the therapeutic process.
-Therapists may feel compelled to focus primarily on symptom management rather than exploring underlying issues or providing holistic support.
+For therapists, the pressure to assign a diagnosis to someone who does not meet criteria for insurance purposes can potentially contaminate the therapeutic process and alter treatment.
+Additionally, therapists may feel compelled to focus primarily on symptom management rather than exploring underlying issues or providing holistic support.
 A focus on treating the diagnosis can limit the available modalities used as well.
-Insurance companies will typically only reimburse specific evidence based treatments which can impact they ways that therapists approach treatment with insurance.
+Insurance companies will typically push for specific modalities that focus on symptom reduction, but do not look to address root cause (The Why).

 Reimbursement Challenges